 Additionally, compared to an effect of d = 0.62 for single projects, the “several projects versus one” sub-hypothesis instead had a larger effect of d = 1.18.
-One possible reason for the large effect size is that there is a difference in evaluability between the two types of scenarios; as the length of the scenarios in the several projects versus one sub-hypothesis are longer and thus harder to process, the lower evaluability of those scenarios may cause participants to become more biased towards the less cost-effective charity.
+One possible reason for the large effect size is that there is a difference in evaluability between the two types of scenarios; as the length of the scenarios in the several projects versus one sub-hypothesis are longer and thus harder to process, the lower evaluability of those scenarios may cause participants to become more biased towards the less cost-efficient charity.
 However, there may also be a methodological weakness in the questions used for Hypothesis 3 as a whole, such that the responses of a few participants may impact the overall result.
-As the t-test midpoint for Hypothesis 3a and 3b is 100% allocation towards the more effective charity, a few inattentive respondents who answer 50/50 allocation or give a random answer without parsing the question thoroughly, for example, may skew the results heavily away from the t-test midpoint of “100% towards the more effective charity”, thereby artificially inflating the effect size of any effect found.
+As the t-test midpoint for Hypothesis 3a and 3b is 100% allocation towards the more efficient charity, a few inattentive respondents who answer 50/50 allocation or give a random answer without parsing the question thoroughly, for example, may skew the results heavily away from the t-test midpoint of “100% towards the more efficient charity”, thereby artificially inflating the effect size of any effect found.
 Nevertheless, we think that such a large effect size is indicative that the diversification effect does indeed exist, even if such a methodological weakness does cause an overestimation of the true effect size.

-For Hypothesis 4 (nationalism/ingroup effect), unlike the original article which found that “the regions did not differ in allocation”, we found support for differences between regions in Study 3; specifically, we found that the allocations in India and Africa were each different from the allocation in the China condition.
+For Hypothesis 4 (nationalism/ingroup effect), the results support the hypothesis that people tend to favor allocating more money to charities that offer aid to local communities over foreign ones.
+Unlike the original article which found that “the regions did not differ in allocation”, we found support for differences between regions in Study 3; specifically, we found that the allocations in India and Africa were each different from the allocation in the China condition.
 But as we found support for this effect in each individual version with Cohen’s ds of 0.40 or above, and the magnitude of the differences between regions were very small (partial ω² = 0.00), we conclude that these differences are reflective of variations in perception by our US participants of these individual regions, and that the ingroup effect as a whole can still be shown to be present.

 Extensions